oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/3-custom-model/3-custom-model.md

     b.
 Enter a name for your project, e.g. **galaxy-detection**.

 1. Click the **Create project** button.
 Wait for the project to become "Active".
+This usually takes less than a minute.